Skip to content

 sh

-simdeck daemon restart --video-codec software
+simdeck service restart --video-codec software

 For CI or virtualized Macs: